manelpz/TDD/README.md

  Test-Driven Development in C# examples from pluralsight

- Exercise for TDD on .Net Core
+ Exercise for TDD on .Net